Maslow Software

 9. Moves the router down (into the work piece).

-10. The router bit will plunge into the work piece at the distance specified in button 1.
+10. Router bit will plunge into the work piece (negative number) the distance set in button 1.

 11. Will save values and raise the router bit to safely move without touching the wood.